nitya308/volunteermatch/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Structure:
-Below is the basic structure of the website:
+Below is the basic structure of the web app.
+The components directory holds all presentational componenets and quiz functions.
+Componenets are displayed using calls in App.js.
 ```
  --src
     | -- components